iExecBlockchainComputing/iexec-sdk/README.md

 **Important:** ethProvider must implement eth_signTypedData_v3 (EIP712)

-## Get a signer provider from MetaMask
+In the browser, you can get a signer provider from [MetaMask plugin](https://metamask.io/)

 **Example:**